 Lunchskins come in different models, sizes, patterns and colors.
 You can take your pick.
 I had two different size lunch bags: one for bread, one snack size.
 But you could also go for the slightly bigger lunch tote.
 You can take a look over here to see which ones of the Lunchskins you prefer.
 I’m kinda falling in love all over again.
 With the lunch totes this time.
 Hard to chose between the dark navy blue sharks and the deep red apples.

-you think Lunchskins may not be the right brand for you after all, feel free to take a look at these other brands.
+If you think Lunchskins may not be the right brand for you after all, do an online search for ‘reusable lunchbags’ to find other brands and other types.
 Maybe you prefer a bigger bag that can hold both your meals and your drinks.
 Or you want an insulated one to keep your food cold, or hot.
 Any kind of reusable lunch bag is an immediate upgrade from disposable plastic ones.
 And an immediate improvement in your eco-friendly lifestyle.

 Handy little extra